7 easy ways to make your beauty routine more eco-friendly

-In the midst of this whole COVID-19 spell, it’s probably slipped your mind that it’s Earth Month right now.
-As this new world crisis overshadows a previous one, it’s all too easy to forget about the vital environmental movements we’ve been working on for years (April 22nd actually marks the 50th anniversary of Earth Day).
+With everything going on in the world right now, it’s likely that it's slipped your mind that it’s Earth Month right now.
+Considering the COVID crisis somewhat overshadowed the pre-existing ones overthe past year, it's been all too easy to forget about the vital environmental movements we’ve been working on for years (April 22nd actually marks the 51st anniversary of Earth Day).

-But it doesn’t have to be complicated and it doesn’t have to be a case of all or nothing.
-Along with switching off your lights and minimising the use of your car (finally, something positive to come out of our current self-isolation situation!), there are a few simple things you can do in your beauty routine to reduce your impact on the environment.
+Working toward a happier, healthier planet doesn’t have to be complicated and it doesn’t have to be a case of all or nothing.
+Along with switching off your lights and minimising the use of your car, there are a few simple things you can do in your beauty routine to reduce your impact on the environment.

 If you’d love to do your bit but don’t know where to start, eco-platforms like Banish are making it easier to find environmentally-friendly beauty products and credible information around sustainability and waste.
 “It can be really overwhelming when you first start out, which is the whole reason why I started Banish - to help teach people how to make small sustainable swaps,” Banish founder and CEO Lottie Dalziel explains.
 “I believe that it's not up to one person to save the world but together we can make a difference.”